 Getting Started with SSLMate

 This is a tutorial for how to acquire your first certificate from SSLMate.
-It will teach you how to install SSLMate, purchase or import a certifiate, configure your certificate, and set up automated renewal.
+It will teach you how to install SSLMate, purchase a certifiate, configure your certificate, and set up automated renewal.

 These instructions assume that you are using the default SSLMate configuration, and that you are running SSLMate as root on the server where the certificate needs to reside.
-Although it's possible to run SSLMate as a non-root user on a desktop or laptop, running SSLMate on your server is best because it eliminates the need to copy files around and lets you use automated renewals.
+It's also possible to run SSLMate as a non-root user on a desktop or laptop, but running SSLMate on your server is best because it eliminates the need to copy files around and lets you use automated renewals.

 For general documentation, consult the other pages in the help section.